jhpyle/docassemble/_docs/development.md

     Then I should see the phrase "You have 3 blue fishes"
 {% endhighlight %}

-To get a testing program working on your system, you will probably need to make changes to both `terrain.py` and `docassemble.py`.

-One useful feature is the "step" called "I wait forever."
+One useful feature is the "step" invoked by "I wait forever."
 If you run this step, the browser will stay open and you can use it.
 This can be helpful if you want to use [lettuce] to bring you to a particular step in your interview, without you having to re-do all of the steps by hand.

 For more information about how automated testing works, read the documentation for [lettuce].
 You may also wish to read about